Mbed-TLS/mbedtls/docs/proposed/psa-conditional-inclusion-c.md

 #### Configuration symbol usage

-The presence of a symbol `PSA_WANT_xxx` in the Mbed TLS configuration determines whether a feature is available.
+The presence of a symbol `PSA_WANT_xxx` in the Mbed TLS configuration determines whether a feature is available through the PSA API.
 These symbols should be used in any place that requires conditional compilation based on the availability of a cryptographic mechanism, including:

 * In Mbed TLS test code.
 * In Mbed TLS library code using `MBEDTLS_USE_PSA_CRYPTO`, for example in TLS to determine which cipher suites to enable.
-* In application code that provides additional features based on crypto capabilities, for example additional key parsing and formatting functions, or cipher suite availability for network protocols.
+* In application code that provides additional features based on cryptographic capabilities, for example additional key parsing and formatting functions, or cipher suite availability for network protocols.

 #### Configuration symbol semantics